rodohanna/2D-Engine-Prototype/README.md

 - Separating events into a world buffer and a GUI buffer.
 - Initializing a blank texture and setting it as the render target.
-- Sorting world-render events by z-index
+- Sorting world-render events by z-index.
 - Retrieving their textures from the texture table.
 - Rendering them accordingly.
 - Doing the same thing for the GUI render events.